Updated June 17, 2020.

 If you’re new around here, thre are two things you ought to know about me: I lived in Japan for three months in college, and it changed the trajectory of my life.
 Japan was my first solo trip ever, and my first time ever to cross an ocean.
 It will always hold a special place in my heart, and I can whole-heartedly recommend a trip to Japan for your solo trip, too!
 Here are all the details:

 Because it’s beautiful, peaceful, memorable, iconic, distinctive, easy to get around, and perfect for a solo traveler!
 Check out my 10 Reasons to Visit Japan and start listing your travel preferences.
 Do you want the countryside?
 Consider Ise City.
 Prefer a world-class city experience?
 Definitely spend some time in Tokyo!
 Want old world charm?
 Kyoto is the place for you.
 Love castles?
 Check out the gorgeous castles in Nagoya, Osaka, Ueno, and more!
 Looking for a spiritual experience?
 Put Shingu Shrine on your list.
-Check out my Japan page for all the details!

 Is it Safe?